 This apparatus is used to study the effects of both pipe surge and water hammer using two separate straight pipes with a constant head tank.

 Pipe surge employs a clear acrylic surge shaft to demonstrate gradual velocity change, hence pressure rise and its oscillations by slow valve closing.
 Water hammer employs a quick closing valve and two pressure sensors-one next to the valve and another further away.
 Sudden rise in pressure on quick closing valve can be demonstrated on a computer (separately supplied).
-A Hydraulics Bench (required but separately supplied) with a measuring tank, a storage tank and a pump is used for both water supply and flow rate, measurement.
+The equipment is to be used with Hydraulics Bench (separately supplied).

 - Pipe surge and oscillations in surge shaft.

 - Friction loss between head tank and surge shaft.